How to convert List to Map in Java?

 1. Checking the map whether it contains the key country or not

-2. If the country is found in the map it means it already has a list of customers associated with this country
+2. If the country is found on the map it means it already has a list of customers associated with this country

 1. Then, extract the list of customers associated with the country

-2. Add new customer to that list and
+2. Add new customers to that list and

 3. Put this new list to map for the same country as a key

-3. If the country id not found in the map, that means this country is new and w need to add it to map
+3. If the country is not found on the map, that means this country is new and w need to add it to map

 1. Then, create a new list of customers